dcunited001/dcunited001.github.io/_posts/2016-07-17-illegal-immigration-is-painful-for-everyone.md

     - (13) and if amnesty is announced, we can be sure that these people will try to slip in.

+# What are the Answers?

+summary
+- some of these won't appeal to conservatives because ... the government has to finance it. my response to this is: look at the longterm consequences of prolonging inaction or trying to implement an ineffective policy.
+  - those are going to be incredibly expensive
+  - it's frustrating, i know. but if there's a better answer, i'd love to hear it.
+- also describe the problems caused by a disorganized strategy
+- goals for an ideal policy?
+  - stops more people from crossing the border!
+  - applies amnesty to ~20-50% of existing illegal immigrants over 4 years
+    - just pulling those numbers from thin air
+    - but whatever it is, it should be hard. it should act as an implicit filter, so that the people who have qualities that contribute to society stay
+      - it should be risky. like "i dont know if i can do that, but if i work hard, then maybe"
+      - it should be challenging, like military service would be challenging
+    - it should be fair
+      - obviously, something like national guard service wouldn't work for everyone (also ... are these people we want to train and give guns?)
+    - it should be robust:
+      - in terms of preventing unintended problems
+      - or circumvention of measures
+  - mitigates some of longterm problems that could result
+      - e.g. problems where citizens receive amnesty, but are shut out of services afterwards ... something we don't want
+    - it absolutely must account for the disparity in education & employability. mandatory.
+  - should be something that is appealing for people
+    - but also fair to those who have been here. or came here legally

 ## A Disorganized Strategy for Immigration Means:

     - increased tensions for illegal and legal immigrants here